-Acute kidney injury (AKI) is reported in up to 30% of patients undergoing cardiac surgery and is a recognized independent predictor of both morbidity and mortality.
-The use of RenalGuard Therapy to reduce this incidence is being explored.
-A preliminary study1 published in the British Journal of Cardiology in 2017 used RenalGuard in 10 patients on cardiac pulmonary bypass undergoing cardiac surgery.
+Acute kidney injury (AKI) is reported in up to 30%1 of patients undergoing cardiac surgery and is a recognized independent predictor of both morbidity and mortality.
+To date, no preventive strategies have been shown in clinical trials to reduce the occurrence of cardiac surgery-associated AKI.

 30% of patients undergoing cardiac surgery suffer from AKI